programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Prerequisites
 You should have some familiarity with Python or a similar coding language.
 For a brief introduction or refresher, work through some of the _Programming Historian_'s [introductory Python tutorials](/en/lessons/introduction-and-installation).
 You should also have basic knowledge of spreadsheet (`.csv`) files, as this lesson will primarily use data in a similar format called a [pandas](https://pandas.pydata.org/) DataFrame.
 Halle Burns's lesson [Crowdsourced-Data Normalization with Python and Pandas](/en/lessons/crowdsourced-data-normalization-with-pandas) provides an overview of creating and manipulating datasets using pandas.

-The [code provided for this lesson](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) is made available as a Jupyter Notebook and contains instructions for running the code locally or on Google Colab.
+The [code provided for this lesson](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) is made available as a Jupyter Notebook and contains instructions for running the code locally or on Google Colab, a cloud-based environment.
 The practical steps are the same except when it comes to the process of retrieving and downloading files.
 Because a Jupyter Notebook can be hosted locally, the files stored on your computer can be accessed directly.
 Google Colab, on the other hand, is cloud-based, and requires files to be uploaded to the Colab environment.
 This lesson will note such divergences when necessary.
 More details and set-up instructions for each coding platform are as follows:

-*  **Jupyter Notebook** is a web-based interactive computing environment that can be hosted locally on your computer to run Python code on your local machine.
+*  **Jupyter Notebook** is a web-based interactive computing environment that can be hosted locally on your computer to run Python code.
 Since it's local, it works offline, and you can set up dedicated environments for your projects in which you'll only need to install packages once.
 Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the basics of setting up and using a Jupyter Notebook with Anaconda.

 *  **Google Colaboratory** is a Google platform which allows you to run Python in a cloud-hosted Jupyter Notebook with additional built-in features.
 Access is free with a Google account and nothing needs to be installed to your local machine.
 If you're new to coding, aren't working with sensitive data, and aren't running processes with [slow runtime](https://perma.cc/H956-VUBQ), Google Colab may be the best option for you.
 [There is a brief Colab tutorial from Google available for beginners.](https://colab.research.google.com/)